SimpleServerless/The-Simple-Syllabus/README.md

 # The Simple Syllabus

 ### Lesson 1: A simple routing framework
-If you're embedding a fat web server in your serverless function you're doing it wrong.
+If you're embedding a fat web server in your serverless function just to do routing, you're doing it wrong.
 With about 100 lines of code you do something like this.
 ```
 @router.rest("GET", "/students")